 I know this to be true because, once upon a time, I was that person.

-For the first few years of my business, I would see other New York City photographers building and growing profitable portrait businesses while I was barely hanging on by a thread.
+After starting my photography business, I would see other New York City photographers building and growing profitable portrait businesses while I was barely hanging on by a thread.

 I became a jealous, angry and resentful person who was, quite frankly, a pain in the ass to be around.
 I was always in a bad mood, constantly playing the blame game while rifling off the laundry list of “reasons” for my lack of success.